kehantan/labbook/docs/protein/purification.rst

 Protein extraction
 ------------------

-* Estimated time needed: 3 hrs
+* Estimated time required: 3 hrs
 * The bacterial pellet from the end of :ref:`expression <protein-expression>` procedure was stored at -80 C. Extraction and purification would proceed from there.
 * Schematics `here <https://docs.google.com/presentation/d/1BdfENuEXn2LxE8Z-RVcmCcj58yvbUPIr10xUoM2XLIg/edit?usp=sharing>`_.